-Chemical Process Operations Technical Certificate of Credit
+Chemical Process Operations

 This certificate program trains graduates for employment as process operators in the chemical, manufacturing, refining, petrochemical, polymers, pharmaceuticals, plastics, food and beverage, water/sewage, utilities and pulp/paper industries.
 A minimum grade of "C" is required in each course.